 Sounds tempting?
-If you would like to try the trend sport yourself, we have a few useful tips for you.
-Together with the ski touring experts of ATOMIC, we have compiled a comprehensive beginner’s guide to ski touring.
+If you would like to try the trend sport yourself, we have a few useful tips for you in our comprehensive beginner’s guide to ski touring.

 What should you know before your first ski tour?
 What skills do you need, and which gear should you get?
 Read on to find out!

 If you ever saw a ski tourer skinning up a mountainside you will probably have guessed: Ski touring can be quite challenging.